davisjam/vuln-regex-detector/src/validate/README.md

 3. Build a regex and match it against the string.
 4. Exit.

-If your program hangs on evil input, the master driver will time it out and report it.
+If your program hangs on evil input, the driver will time it out and report it.